Why auto repair shops lose reviews they earned

 We use a shop management system, not Square.
 Can it still work?

-If your system can send a completed-payment event through Zapier or a webhook, yes — that covers most shop platforms.
-And if you invoice through QuickBooks or take cards through Square or Stripe, the native connection is one click.
+Shopmonkey connects natively — a repair order paid in full starts the request, no middleware.
+For other shop systems: if yours can send a completed-payment event through Zapier or a webhook, yes, and if you invoice through QuickBooks or take cards through Square or Stripe, those native connections work too.

 How fast does the review page grow?